 The AKA offers a wide range of services to its members, including professional development opportunities, networking events, advocacy on behalf of the profession, and access to liability insurance and other benefits.

-A list of benefits of each membership type can be found on our membership requirements page.
+A list of benefits of each membership type can be found on our membership types page.

 The AKA works closely with other professional organizations in the field of kinesiology, both within Canada and internationally, to promote the advancement of the profession and the sharing of knowledge and best practices.